 There are no minimum qualifications required in order to attend the course.
 However, students should ideally have a positive mind-set and strong desire to learn the meaning of the Qur’an; a basic ability to read Arabic (Students will never be asked to recite in class – this is NOT a Quran reading/Hifth/Tajweed course); and a commitment to set aside at least 1-2 hours a day to revise the work covered in class and to try to attend all or most classes

-Our lectures are only available in-class, but we do make most of our material freely available on-line to supplement the learning of our student body in their own time, as well as for anyone who wishes to take benefit from it.
+Course material for both in-class or online learning are freely available online to supplement the learning of our student body in their own time, as well as for anyone who wishes to take benefit from it.

 You are most welcome to attend a class and speak with any of the available staff members if you have any queries about the course.
 Please contact our office to make arrangements.